-Some could argue that Fifty Shades, starting as a Twilight fan-fiction, is actually a worse product than the work that inspired it – and those people would have an easy argument to make.
+Some could argue that Fifty Shades, starting as a literal Twilight fan-fiction that EL James originally self-published, is actually a worse product than the work that inspired it.
+Frankly, those people would have an easy argument to make.
 The writing is somewhat stiffer, the plot makes even less sense, and the characters somehow became more hollow.
 Sure, Bella was weak willed and Edward was a stalker, but when Edward caught up to her he wasn’t going to start wailing on her.
 Even the S&M community thinks Fifty Shades is too painful to read, and those people like pain.
-But still, because the publishing industry wanted to make it happen, they totally made it happen.
+But still, because the publishing industry wanted to make it happen, they totally made it happen – buying up the rights to Fifty Shades and dumping the same fuel onto the fire they used to make Twilight a hit.
 They made these bestsellers, both of them breaking records, and sold the movie rights to churn out terrible films based on terrible books.
 And those films?
 They did fantastic anyway!

 So to say that getting published is somehow a mark of your quality and not just a mark of your perceived marketability is a little disingenuous.
 Yes, a publisher will turn down real train-wrecks more frequently, but unless you’re going to argue to me that Fifty Shades was really a work of genius you can’t tell me that publishers universally put out better work.
 They’re just better at making sure the material they have gets in front of the audience they need.
 That’s a damn good ability to have, but it’s also a limited resource and only a select few are ever going to get hit with that particular lightning bolt.
 For the rest of us?
 You end up doing a lot of your own marketing regardless of the direction you go.
 There are definitely pros and cons, but the assumption that everyone who ever self-published didn’t weigh those pros and cons is unfair and flat out wrong.